 Graduate On Time

-Only about 40% of first-time, full-time bachelor’s degree students who started a four-year college degree in 2011 finished within four years, according to the National Center for Education Statistics.
+About 44% of first-time, full-time bachelor’s degree students who started a four-year college degree in 2012 finished within four years, according to the National Center for Education Statistics.

-Do your best to have your major and choice of college figured out to minimize the chance of switching majors or colleges and costing additional money and time.
+Do your best to have your major and choice of college figured out to minimize the chance of switching majors or colleges and adding additional cost and time to your degree.
 If you are unsure of the major or choice of college, at least make sure your credits will transfer to likely alternatives.
-Also, if your grades are borderline, be proactive in seeking a tutor or other academic help to avoid repeating a class.
+Also, if your grades are borderline, be proactive in seeking a tutor or other academic help to avoid repeating a class or losing an academic scholarship.

-Remember, each additional year in college adds significantly to the cost of a four-year undergraduate degree, so it is very important to keep on track and graduate on time in four years.
+Remember, each additional year in college adds to the cost of a four-year undergraduate degree, so it is important to keep on track and graduate on time.
+It is worth considering forgoing the extra income from a job during school or reducing hours worked in order to graduate sooner.

 Think of College as an Investment